-- "The toilets should be moulded with highly visible Ekurhuleni Log [sic], call centre number, and have unique identification number on the sides. - The toilets should be lockable from both inside and outside. - The unit should be well ventilated.
+- "The toilets should be moulded with highly visible Ekurhuleni Log [sic], call centre number, and have unique identification number on the sides. - The toilets should be lockable from both inside and outside. - The toilet should be supported with steel frame built inside for rigidity. - The portable toilets roof should be white and transparent to allow ultraviolet rays. - The unit should be well ventilated.